Osteopathy for Women

 “Fill your own cup first -- so that you can then give to others.”

-Osteopathy for new mothers is essential.
+We feel osteopathy for new mothers is essential.
 Post birth, a woman's body undergoes extensive physiological changes in almost all body systems: reproductive, cardiovascular, gastrointestinal, urinary, neurological, hormonal, and the musculoskeletal system.

 In the first 1 to 2 days after childbirth, many women experience muscle fatigue and aches, particularly of the shoulders, neck, and arms, because of exertion during labour.
 The levels of the hormone relaxin gradually subside, and ligaments and cartilage of the pelvis begin to return to their pre-pregnancy positions.
 These changes can cause hip and joint pain that often interferes with ambulation and exercise.